dgaydukov/exchange-core/README.md

   * instrument management - before any matching can happen we should know what coins & pairs are available for us
   * user & balance management - again before any matching we should verify that users who submit orders do exist in our system and have enough corresponding balance to perform order execution
+  * post-matching settlement - after we match the orders, we should settle user balances to ensure integrity of the system

+### OrderBook design
-  * post-matching settlement - after we match the orders, we should settle user balances to ensure integrity of the system Since order book is the core part - it's implementation is very important, cause if matching is slow, the whole system would be slow.
-We have 2 implementation of order book:
+Since order book is the core part - it's implementation is very important, cause if matching is slow, the whole system would be slow.
+We have several order book implementations.
+All of them implement [OrderBook interface](/src/main/java/com/exchange/core/matching/orderbook/OrderBook.java).
+Currently there are 4 implementations:
-* [MapOrderBook](/src/main/java/com/exchange/core/matching/orderbook/OrderBook.java) - naive implementation, here we are using default JDK implementations `java.utils.TreeMap` to store internal state of order book like bids/asks.
+* [MapOrderBook]() - naive implementation, here we are using default JDK implementations `java.utils.TreeMap` to store internal state of order book like bids/asks.
 Since these JDK implementations are not designed for low latency, they won't perform well under high load due to: gc problems or primitive unboxing/auto-boxing.
 Such implementation is good for educational purpose, but completely useless for real-world apps.
 * [ArrayOrderBook](/src/main/java/com/exchange/core/matching/orderbook/array/ArrayOrderBook.java) - advanced version of order book, compared to `MapOrderBook` order book, here we can achieve faster performance by directly manipulating the underlying array.
 In `TreeMap` there is also underlying array and each time we insert/remove, it's sorted internally/implicitly.
 But here we are adding/removing from order book explicitly

 ### Snapshot